-- (3) For a standard form contract that is entered into as a result of door to door marketing or a non-standard contract - (a) the information in subclause (1) and a copy of the contract must be given before the customer has entered into the contract; - (b) the marketing representative must obtain the customer's written acknowledgement that the information in subclause (1) has been given. - (4) If a contract is subject to a cooling-off period, the marketing representative must inform the customer that - the customer will be liable for the electricity and any other services supplied to the customer, and any other charges in accordance with the contract.
+- (3) For a standard form contract that is entered into as a result of door to door marketing or a non-standard contract - - (a) the information in subclause (1) and a copy of the contract must be given before the customer has entered into the contract; - (b) the marketing representative must obtain the customer's written acknowledgement that the information in subclause (1) has been given. - (4) If a contract is subject to a cooling-off period, the marketing representative must inform the customer that - (a) if electricity is supplied to the customer before the end of the coolingoff period; and - (b) if the customer rescinds the contract during that period, the customer will be liable for the electricity and any other services supplied to the customer, and any other charges in accordance with the contract.